tylerharter/cs301-projects/fall18/p4/README.md

 python main.py upper "Steven Spielberg"
 ```

-The above will pass the two arguments `upper` and `"Steven Spielberg"` to main.py via the command line and are called commandline arguments.
+The above will pass the two arguments upper and "Steven Spielberg" to main.py via the command line and are called commandline arguments.
 We have written code inside the main.py file provided to you to read these arguments and provide to you for use in defining the functions for this project.
-The commandline arguments are called command1 and command2.
+In the code provided to you, the command line arguments are called command1 and command2.
+In the above example, command1 contains the string "upper" and command2 contains the string "Steven Spielberg".
+You will be enabling functionality for these command line arguments, so that you can use the functions you write directly from the command line!

 There are a number of options that can be passed as command1 and command2 and they are described in the directions given below.

 # Directions